pbloem/motive/README.md

 ```
 Check the jitpack link above for linking from gradle/sbt/leiningen projects, and to see what the latest release is.

-Have a look at the classes Compare and CompareLarge for hints on how to set up a motif experiment.
+Have a look at the classes Compare and CompareLarge for hints on how to set up a motif experiment from within java code.
+For comman line usage, see the next section.

-## Examples
+## Usage examples

 Display usage information:
 ```bash